alexanderfeix/SmartPlants/README.md

 # SmartPlants 🪴
-With this project you can measure the aridity of your plants at home.
-With a microcontroller you can send measurements directly to the InfluxDB and visualize the data using Grafana.
+This project lets you monitor plant soil moisture at home.
+A microcontroller sends measurements directly to an InfluxDB which can be visualized in Grafana.

 ## Prerequisites
 - Microcontroller (e.g. ESP 8266)